Sexual violence in the Algerian War: Extent of use

 Historians agree that not all French soldiers committed sexual violence during the Algerian War and that the extent of rape is not comparable to the mass rape in other conflicts, such as in the Bosnian War.
 However, there were specific instances where the use of rape was massive, such as during the summer of 1959 in Kabylia.
 During this time, rape was part of an extensive use of violence against the local population, as a response to a preceding military operation carried out by the FLN where the French casualties were high.

 Response of the French authorities

-At the time of the Algerian War, rape was officially banned and sanctioned in the French army.
-However, the vast majority of rapists among the French soldiers were never sanctioned, which could be attributed to two major reasons.
+At the time of the Algerian War, rape was officially banned and punishable in the French army.
+However, the vast majority of rapists among the French soldiers never faced sanctions, which could be attributed to two major reasons.
 First, the silence of victims who rarely reported these crimes to the authorities.
 Second, even on the rare occasions where crimes were reported, the cases were dismissed.
 There were very rare cases of disciplinary actions against French soldiers convicted of rape.
 By acting as such, both the military and judicial authorities promoted impunity of rape crimes and indirectly encouraged the frequency of these acts.